Bridging the Immigration Gap Through Food

 If there’s one thing that can bring strangers together, even those from different countries, it’s food.
 The power of food represents culture, tradition and unity, and to some degree, food helps us understand that immigrants and natives aren’t all that different.

-Through funding provided by the Center for Community Engagement and Service Learning (CCESL), the students partnered with Casa de Paz, a Denver nonprofit that offers free housing, meals, visitation and transportation to individuals and families affected by immigrant detention.
+Through funding provided by the Center for Community Engagement to advance Scholarship & Learning (CCESL), the students partnered with Casa de Paz, a Denver nonprofit that offers free housing, meals, visitation and transportation to individuals and families affected by immigrant detention.
 The organization also hosts guests who have recently been released from the Denver Contract Detention Facility in Aurora and need a place to stay as they make plans to make their way back home.

 In spring 2016, visiting professor Katie Dingeman-Cerda — who worked closely with Casa de Paz founder Sarah Jackson to create the partnership — took a group of students from one of her classes (Crimmigration: The Criminalization of Immigration) to visit with formerly detained migrants, family members and those waiting on deportation orders who had been helped by Casa da Paz.
 It was an opportunity to humanize immigrants through the sharing of their personal stories and their love of food.